chopicalqui/KaliIntelligenceSuite/KISCOLLECT.md

-                        number of domains in the current workspace, it might be desired to limit the number of OS commands by using the optional argument --filter --httpburpsuitepro    submit in-scope web applications to Burp Suite Professional for scanning via Burp's REST API. use this collector with caution as these scans are aggressive and therefore, might case damage.
-                        therefore, it might be desired to limit the number of OS commands by using the optional argument --filter. note that Burp's scan results are not fed back into KIS
-  --httpchangeme        run tool changeme on each identified in-scope HTTP(S)
-                        service to test service for default credentials. use optional argument --user-agent to specify a different
+                        number of domains in the current workspace, it might be desired to limit the number of OS commands by using the optional argument --filter --httpburpsuitepro    submit in-scope web applications (except TCP ports 5985 and 5986) to Burp Suite Professional for scanning via Burp's REST API. use this collector with caution as these scans are aggressive and therefore, might cause damage. therefore, it might be desired to limit the number of OS commands by using the optional argument --filter. note that Burp's scan results are not fed back into KIS --httpchangeme        run tool changeme on each identified in-scope HTTP(S) service to test service for default credentials. use optional argument --user-agent to specify a different